Treating Astigmatism with Eyewear, Contacts, and Surgery

 - Axis is measured in degrees from zero to 180 and refers to the position of astigmatism on the cornea.

 If you are nearsighted or farsighted, you will also notice “sphere power” on your eyeglass prescription.
 The higher the number in your prescription, the more severe the condition.
-A plus sign indicates farsightedness and a minus is nearsightedness.
+A plus sign indicates farsightedness, and a minus sign indicates nearsightedness.

 Contact Lenses